 The Festival of Speed is one of the most family-friendly motorsport events in the country.
 Beyond the headline racing, there is plenty to keep children occupied:

-- Arrive early — gates open at 7am (Thursday-Saturday) and 7.30am (Sunday).
-The Hill is least crowded before 10am
+- Arrive early: gates open at 7am (Thursday to Saturday) and 7:30am (Sunday).
+The Hill is often least crowded before 10am.

 What to See